godatadriven/data-pipelines-with-airflow-2nd-ed/chapter15/README.md

 helm upgrade --install airflow apache-airflow/airflow --namespace airflow --create-namespace --set webserver.service.type=LoadBalancer
 ```

-to verify the running services/pods we can check with the follwong command:
+to verify the running services/pods we can check with the following command:

 ```bash
 kubectl --namespace airflow get pods
 ```

+access the webserver at http://localhost:8080